-Instead, I’d rather use that superpower I developed to recommend a small range of prices for you to consider.
+Instead, I’d rather use that pricing superpower to recommend a small range of prices for you to consider.

 The lower end of the range will speed up the sales process and lower your carrying costs.
 The higher end of the range might take a little longer to sell but will add more to your immediate bottom line while giving you assurances that you’ll make it to the closing table with the minimum amount of frustration.

-And best of all the choice is yours.
+And the best part of all… the choice is yours.

 If you are curious as to the value of your home, a good first step would be to go to my site, NashvillePrices.com, for up to two automated values.
 This will give you a general idea of the value of your home.